Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Experiments

-The proposed strategy is not limited to any specific backdoor injection function, $\bm{\eta}$.
-Thus, we performed experiments based on existing backdoor injection functions based on the following popular templates: \begin{itemize} \item \textbf{BadNet} \cite{gu2017badnets}: It injects a checkerboard on either top-left, top-right, bottom-left, or bottom-right corner of the input image.
-We implemented four different backdoor injection functions from this template with each function injecting the backdoor on a unique corner.
+\textbf{Backdoor Injection Functions.} The proposed strategy is not limited to any specific backdoor injection function, $\mathcal{B}(\cdot)$.
+Thus, we performed experiments with the following popular backdoor injection functions: \begin{itemize}[leftmargin=0.5cm] \item \textbf{BadNet} \cite{gu2017badnets}: It injects a checkerboard on either top-left, top-right, bottom-left, or bottom-right corner of the input image.
+We implemented four different backdoor injection functions from this template with each function injecting the backdoor trigger on a unique corner.
 The backdoor of this kind of attack is small and relatively less stealthy.

 \item \textbf{SIG} \cite{barni2019new}: It adds a horizontal sinusoidal signal to the benign image as the backdoor, which is defined by $v(i, j) = \Delta\sin(2 \pi j f/m), 1 \leq j \leq m, 1 \leq i \leq l$, where $m$ and $l$ denotes is the number of columns and rows of the image, and $f$ is a frequency term.
-We implemented four backdoor injection functions from this template by setting different value of $f=[2, 4, 8, 16]$ with $\Delta=0.05$.
+We implemented four backdoor injection functions from this template by setting different values of $f=[2, 4, 8, 16]$ with $\Delta=0.05$.
 The backdoor of this kind of attack is relatively larger and less stealthy.

-\item \textbf{WaNet} \cite{nguyen2021wanet}: It uses a small and smooth warping field to the generate backdoor images.
+\item \textbf{WaNet} \cite{nguyen2021wanet}: It uses a small and smooth warping field to generate the backdoor images.
 We implemented four backdoor injection functions from this template by using different warping fields.
-The backdoor of this kind of attack is significantly more stealthy. \textit{Note that, we did not apply the noise mode of WaNet to avoid controlling the model training process.} \end{itemize} Figure \ref{fig:attack_thumbnail} shows some examples of the poisoned inputs by some of the obtained injection functions.
+The backdoor of this kind of attack is significantly more stealthy. \end{itemize}